-Over the course of 2023, inflationary pressures across many sectors globally continued to weigh on economic activity, though to a lesser extent than in 2022.
-While the U.S. consumer price index, an inflation gauge that measures costs across dozens of items fell to 3.1% before seasonal adjustment in December 2023, down from 6.5% in December 2022, inflation has proven stickier in Europe, where inflation rates have generally been slower to fall and remained relatively high throughout 2023.
-The ongoing effects of inflation on the supply and demand of the products we transport could alter demand for our services and reduced economic activity due to governmental responses to persistent inflation in any of the regions in which we operate could cause a reduction in trade by altering consumer purchasing habits and reducing demand for the crude oil and/or refined petroleum products we carry.
+Over the course of 2024, inflationary pressures across many sectors globally continued to weigh on economic activity, though to a lesser extent than in 2023.
+While the U.S. consumer price index, an inflation gauge that measures costs across dozens of items fell to 2.7% before seasonal adjustment in December 2024, down from 3.4% in December 2023, inflation has proven stickier in parts of the global economy and above the inflation targets as set by the central banks in the United States of America, United Kingdom and the Eurozone.
+The ongoing effects of inflation on the supply and demand of the products we transport could alter demand for our services and reduced economic activity due to governmental responses to persistent inflation in any of the regions in which we operate could cause a reduction in trade by altering consumer purchasing habits and reducing demand for the products we carry.
 As a result, the volumes of goods we deliver and/or charter rates for our vessels may be affected.
-Alternatively, if inflation fails to abate in 2024, we could experience persistently high operating, voyage and administrative costs.
+Alternatively, if inflation fails to abate in 2025, we could experience persistently high operating, voyage and administrative costs.
 Any of these factors could have an adverse effect on our business, financial condition, cash flows and operating results.
-For additional information, see "-We are exposed to fluctuating demand, supply and prices for crude oil, refined petroleum and/or LPG products, and may be affected by a decrease in the demand for such products and the volatility in their prices due to their effects on supply and demand of maritime transportation services."
+For additional information, see "-We are exposed to fluctuating demand, supply and prices for LPG products, and may be affected by a decrease in the demand for such products and the volatility in their prices due to their effects on supply and demand of maritime transportation services."